FAMILY MEDICATION TRACKER

 Caregivers need visibility

-If you care for an elderly parent who lives alone, you need to know what medicines they have, whether anything has expired, and whether their prescriptions interact.
-A shared medicine cabinet gives you that visibility without being physically present.
+If you care for an older parent who lives alone, you need to know what medicines they have, whether anything has expired, and whether their prescriptions interact.
+A shared home medicine cabinet gives you that visibility without being physically present.

 Avoiding duplicates and waste